Master-Hash/ewt-rs/README.md

 ## Note on UTF-8 Grapheme Cluster

-This crate doesn't handle String on char level instead of grapheme cluster level.
+This crate handles String on char level instead of grapheme cluster level.
 However, this causes no problem, probally because emt.el only use the helper function when moving in CJK characters.

 ## Future Work

-* Try ICU Backend
+- [x] Try ICU Backend
-* Find out why M-S-{F,B} doesn't select anything
+- [ ] Find out why M-S-{F,B} doesn't select anything

 ## Credit